mohmansour/pdsnd_github/README.md

 Washington.csv

 ### Credits
-I had developed this project completly on my own, onl some conflicts that I solved it with the help of stackoverflow
+I had developed this project completly on my own, only some conflicts that I solved it with the help of stackoverflow